sirkhancision/update-proton-ge/README.md

 [gitlab-ci-link]: https://gitlab.com/timvisee/update-proton-ge/pipelines
 [gitlab-ci-master-badge]: https://gitlab.com/timvisee/update-proton-ge/badges/master/pipeline.svg

-# Update Proton GloriousEggroll script
+# Update Proton GloriousEggroll script (sirkhancision fork)
 A script to update your [Proton GloriousEggroll][proton-ge] installation to the latest version, so you don't have to do it yourself.
+Mixed with some extra functionalites found in [Termuellinator's fork of ProtonUpdater](https://github.com/Termuellinator/ProtonUpdater).

 ## Usage
 Please refer to the Proton GloriousEggroll installation instructions first to